gautam0222/Personal-Finance-Companion-Mobile-App/README.md

 Animated gradient ring on every launch.
 Users unlock levels: `🌱 Novice → ⚡ Tracker → 🌟 Saver → 💎 Master → 👑 Legend`.
 Personal finance that feels like a game worth playing.

-### Smart Insight Engine
+### Robust Recurring Transactions Engine
-7 types of locally-computed insights shown as horizontal swipeable cards: budget warnings at 70% and 90%, week-over-week spending changes, top category callouts, savings rate coaching, streak celebrations, and new-user nudges.
-No API.
-No internet.
-All computed from local transaction data.
+Automate your financial tracking with a built-in recurrence engine.
+Support for `daily`, `weekly`, `biweekly`, `monthly`, `quarterly`, and `yearly` rules.
+The smart background processor auto-generates your pending transactions the moment you launch the app—meaning you never have to manually log your rent, streaming subscriptions, or salary ever again.
+Complete with a dedicated dashboard to understand your monthly scheduled cash flow.

 ### True End-to-End Cloud Sync (E2EE)
 Firebase integration that allows users to seamlessly back up their app state to the cloud.
-Before exiting the device, all financial data is mathematically scrambled into cipher text via AES-256 encryption using a local password.
-Not even database administrators can read the user's data.
+Before exiting your device, all financial data is mathematically scrambled into cipher text via **AES-256 encryption** using a local password.
+Your password never leaves your device and acts as your End-to-End Encryption key.
+Not even the cloud database administrators can read the user's financial data.

+### Secure App Lock & Biometrics
+WalletWarp features a fully integrated application lock state.
+Users can create a custom 4-digit passcode, complemented by system-level hardware **Biometrics** (FaceID/TouchID/Fingerprint).
+Includes intelligent "grace period" configurations (e.g., Immediate, 30s, 1m) to prevent annoying lockouts while multitasking or swiping between apps.

+### Comprehensive Export Suite & Receipt Management
+- **Universal Export**: One-tap generation of beautifully formatted **PDF Reports**, actionable **CSV Spreadsheets**, and developer-friendly **JSON payloads**.
+Export your entire financial footprint at a moment's notice.
+- **Receipt Capture**: Directly snap photos of receipts via the device Camera or select them from your Media Library.
+WalletWarp securely stores these images locally and attaches them natively to transactions for painless auditing.

 ### Native-Feeling Interactions
 - **Swipe-to-delete** transactions with spring physics and confirmation
-- **Custom numpad** for amount entry (no keyboard covering the form)
+- **Custom numpad** for amount entry (no system keyboard covering the form)
-- **Haptic feedback** on every meaningful action
+- **Haptic feedback** on every meaningful action across the entire interface
-- **Pull-to-refresh** on the home screen
+- **Pull-to-refresh** on the home screen and animated ring progress bars
-- **Animated ring progress** on karma and goals
+- **Seamless Dark/Light Mode** rendering using a centralized theme system

 ---